jadavkeshav/vercel-clone/Readme.md

-# Vercel Clone 2.0
+# Vercel Clone

-A full-stack platform inspired by [Vercel](https://vercel.com), enabling users to deploy, manage, and preview web projects with instant builds, custom domains, and real-time logs.
+A full-stack platform inspired by [Vercel](https://vercel.com), enabling users to deploy, manage, and preview web projects with instant builds, and real-time logs.

 ---